increpare/oeuf-map-eggitor-tutorial/networking-tutorial.md

-# quick + dirty networking setup guide
+# Quick + Dirty Networking Setup Guide

 To play multiplayer, one person acts as the host server, the other player connects to the host as clients.